 Respiratory Protection Program Plan in accordance with 29 Code of Federal Regulations Part 1910.134 by May 31, 2025.

 Local Health Department points of contact updates twice during each service period (December 31 and May 31), and as changes occur (on the Critical Contact tab within NC DETECT).

-All-Hazards Base Plan, High Consequence Pathogens/Ebola Plan, Crisis Emergency Risk Communications Plan, Respiratory Protection Program Plan, Responder Health and Safety Plan, and Pandemic Influenza Plan by May 31, 2025.
+By May 31, 2025, upload a current template or updated of Local Health Department Plans including--

+All-Hazards Preparedness and Response Base Plan to ensure jurisdiction is prepared for Chemical, Biological, Radiological, or Nuclear threats, whether naturally occurring, unintentional, or deliberate.

+Crisis Emergency Risk Communications Plan and Information Dissemination Plans

+Respiratory Protection Program Plan

+Responder Health and Safety Plan

+Pandemic Influenza Plan or Integrated Respiratory Pathogen Pandemic Plan.

+MCM Distribution and Dispensing Plan

+Infectious Disease Response Plan

+COOP plan

+Chemical, Biological, Radiological, and Nuclear (CBRN) threat response plan

+Plans that support Volunteer Management

+Administrative Preparedness Plan

 Alternative naming conventions are authorized for the above-noted plans; however, all elements of the requisite plans must be included in any alternatively named plan.

 Integrated Preparedness Planning Workshop (IPPW) documentation, Integrated Preparedness Plan (IPP) and Multi-Year Schedule (MYS) by May 31, 2025.

-Submit an annual PHEP Action Plan by May 31, 2025, and provide semi-annual updates to the PHP&R regional teams.

-Submit all required information and evidence for the annual Public Health Emergency Preparedness Operational Readiness Review (PHEP-ORR) self-assessment in the PHEP-ORR Reporting and Tracking System (PORTS) within the CDC’s Secure Access Management Service (SAMS) or if not available, a substitute database prescribed by PHP&R no later than May 1, 2025.
+Submit all required information and evidence for the annual self-assessment in the database prescribed by PHP&R no later than May 1, 2025.

+Submit updated improvement plans based on all required exercises and corrective actions from incidents.

 Provide all plans and documents for review by PHP&R staff, when requested.
 Plans and other documents must be consistent with state and federal requirements and must be specific to the Local Health Department.

 Complete the Monthly Financial Reports via the Smartsheet dashboard, which can be accessed at https://app.smartsheet.com/b/publish?EQBCT=82018408e7b44ef9b44e113b6e536ffb.
 The due dates for this report are posted on the Smartsheet dashboard.
 The first financial report is for June 2024 and is due by July 24, 2024.
 Each monthly financial report will report on the prior month.